 If only we’d found you sooner,” their parents lamented.

-When I quizzed them on basic information, I was often met with a blank stare or a flat-out admission that they had never covered it.
-And when I asked to see their notes, I was greeted with incoherent jumble of prescriptions that covered rules in only their most general forms (cross out the stuff between the subject and the verb!) and left students to figure out all the details.
+    When I quizzed the students on basic information, I was often met with a blank stare or a flat-out admission that they

+    had never covered it.
+And when I asked to see their notes, I was inevitably greeted with incoherent jumble of

+    prescriptions that covered rules in only their most general forms (cross out the stuff between the subject and the

+    verb!) and left students to figure out all the details.

     These were bright kids who attended very good schools, but it was pretty obvious why their scores weren’t improving.

-That became my guiding principle as I worked on what became The Ultimate Guide to SAT Grammar, and then as I eventually wrote my other SAT and ACT books.
-As someone who had earned a degree in French and spent a number of years teaching foreign languages to native English-speakers and English to ESL students, I knew what it meant to explain concepts piece by piece, taking care to define every term so that students at any level could not only follow along but achieve beyond what they ever expected.
+    That became my guiding principle as I worked on what became The Ultimate Guide to SAT Grammar, and then as I eventually

+    wrote my other books.
+As someone who had earned a degree in French and spent a number of years teaching foreign

+    languages to native English-speakers and English to ESL students, I knew what it meant to explain concepts piece by

+    piece, taking care to define every term so that students at any level could not only follow along but achieve beyond

+    what they ever expected.

-I firmly believe that when students are given the tools necessary to achieve their goals, there is no reason for the standardized testing process to be overwhelming.
-In fact, it can offer an opportunity for students to shore up important reading, writing, and problem-solving skills that will serve them in college and in life.
-At a time when initial impressions are most often made through a screen, the ability to express oneself well in writing is truly invaluable.
-So while I created this site in the hopes of making the test-prep and application process less stressful, I hope that It will also help you acquire skills that will stand you in good stead long after you’ve left the classroom.
+    I firmly believe that when students are given the tools necessary to achieve their goals, there is no reason for the

+    standardized testing process to be overwhelming.
+In fact, it can offer an opportunity to shore up important reading,

+    writing, and problem-solving skills that are crucial to success in college and in life.
+At a time when initial

+    impressions are most often made through a screen, the ability to express oneself well in writing is truly invaluable.
+So

+    while I created this site in the hopes of making the test-prep and application process less stressful, I hope that It

+    will also help you acquire skills that will stand you in good stead long after you’ve left the classroom.

     –Erica Meltzer, Founder The Critical Reader